-- Mac® computer with an Intel® processor - 1 GB RAM (2 GB RAM recommended for Pro) - Mac OS® X 10.7, 10.9, 10.10, partial functionality on Mac OS 10.8 - Approximately 1 GB (5 GB for Pro) of free space to install all components - VideoBoost requires a compatible NVIDIA® card and 4 GB of RAM for optimal performance - DVD drive required for installation - Internet connection required for video tutorials, OS compatibility and other product updates or functionality
+- Mac® computer with an Intel® processor - 1 GB RAM - Requires Mac OS® X 10.7, 10.9, 10.10, 10.11.
+Partial functionality on Mac OS 10.8 - Approximately 1 GB of free space to install all components - DVD drive required for installation - Internet connection required for video tutorials, OS compatibility and other product updates or functionality

-The latest versions of iTunes, iPhoto and iMovie are recommended.
+Installations of iTunes, iPhoto and iMovie are recommended.